aperofsky/seattle_mobility_rt/README.md

 * `4_Block_Bootstrap_Mobility_vs_Rt`: Estimate time series cross-correlations between pathogen Rt and mobility metrics.
 The README file within the folder includes details concerning the specific analyses and directions for how to run block-bootstrapped cross-correlations on the NIH Biowulf cluster.

 * `5_Mobility_Rt_GAMs`: Fit generalized additive models (GAMs) to pathogen Rt estimates, with a smoothed temporal trend and up to 2 smoothed mobility metrics as covariates.
+See README file within the folder for more details.

 * `6_LASSO_Predictive_Models` : Use moving window LASSO regression models to produce short-term forecasts of rhinovirus, adenovirus, and SARS-CoV-2 Rt.
 Model covariates include the activity of the target virus during the previous 2 weeks (14 autoregressive terms), cell phone mobility trends, the co-circulation of other viruses, and climatic data.
 Compare prediction accuracy across models with different combinations of covariates.
 The README file within the folder includes more details about model inputs.